A Body in a Farmer's Market

 I’m writing this at my outdoor table where Eiko sat on the evening of May 14, 2016, with Jim Lee, Hofstra Professor Ron Janssen, Jody Cassell, and Dana Livermore.
 The space is arranged here today with a crane Eiko made for me that evening, now peering into Eiko & Koma: Time is Not Even Space is Not Empty.
 The crane, a symbol of longevity and enlightenment, sat in witness to our rich conversation, and as I write this piece.

-Linda Belans, writer/poet/dancer, wrote about dance for nearly 40 years starting with the NC Anvil, The Spectator, WUNC radio, and finally the Raleigh News and Observer.
-She created the Talk About Dance series that coincided with ADF seasons and was a Fellow in and directed two seasons of ADF’s Critics Conferences.
+writer/poet/dancer, wrote about dance for nearly 40 years starting with the NC Anvil, The Spectator, WUNC radio, and finally the Raleigh News and Observer.
+She created the Talk About Dance! series that coincided with American Dance Festival seasons, was a Fellow in and directed two seasons of ADF’s Critics Conferences.
 She lives in Durham, NC.

 All photos, unless otherwise noted, were taken by the author on her iphone.